SAAssist/saassist-server/README.rst

 The SAAssist Client (saassist-client) is written in Korn Shell (ksh).

-This is a simple ksh script that access the SAAssist Server (saassist-server) by HTTP or NFS and collect informations about a specific APAR (CVE/IV), check if applicable for the server, check informations and install if required.
+This is a simple ksh script that accesses the SAAssist Server (saassist-server) using HTTP or NFS protocol and collects informations about a specific APAR (CVE/IV), check if it is applicable for the server, provide detailed informations and install the fix if required by you.

-The only requirement is curl package if you want to use HTTP protocol, for NFS protocol there is no requirements.
+Using NFS procotol, there is no requirements.
+Curl is required if you want to use saassist-client through HTTP procotol.

 Using saassist-client
 ---------------------

 The saassist-server is simple to be used.
-You need to run the saassist-client.sh with the action (parameters) that you want to perform with the specific CVE or IV Number.
+Do You need to run the saassist-client.sh with the action (parameters) that you want to perform and include the specific CVE or IV Number.

 To get full help use: ``saassist-client.sh help``

 * check   : Verify if the system is affected by CVE/IV
-* info    : Open the details about the CVE/IV if system is affected
+* info    : Open the details about the CVE/IV
-* install : Install the APAR if it is available and applicable to the system
+* install : Installs the APAR if it is available and applicable to the system

 Example: